Donald Trump revives the Hillary Clinton playbook to battle Joe Biden

 "We have a president who doesn't want to talk about the central issue in this campaign right now," said Mike Donilon, one of Biden's longest-serving advisers.
 "This isn't new.
 It's not like Trump started attacking the vice president today or yesterday.
 He's been at him all year long."

-The president, Donilon asserted, falls back on "an all-out effort to try to take people away from what they're living through," describing a tactic that he acknowledged "has succeeded in the past in terms of throwing up distractions and smokescreen."
+The president, Donilon asserted, falls back on "an all-out effort to try to take people away from what they're living through", describing a tactic that he acknowledged "has succeeded in the past in terms of throwing up distractions and smokescreen".

 Trump's ability to distract, deflect and dominate headlines remains peerless among politicians.